The Pros and Cons of Concierge Medicine for Patients

 2. Some additional out-of-pocket costs remain (but they could be covered through health insurance).

 Concierge membership is not a complete substitute for health insurance.
-Expect to have the same out-of-pocket expenses for specialist consultations, prescriptions, and hospital visits that you would with a traditional primary care doctor.
+Expect the same out-of-pocket expenses for specialist consultations, prescriptions, and hospital visits that you would with a traditional primary care doctor.

 Your health insurance will likely work the same with concierge medicine as it does with traditional primary care, covering some of these expenses.
 This means you will want to make sure your insurance plan matches your anticipated level of need in these areas.